Expecting twins can feel overwhelming, leaving you wondering where to start and how to prepare. Here’s what to do when you’re having twins.

 Finding out you’re having twins is a shock for any parent, but you’ll get through the next few months knowing exactly what to do.

 On the practical side, listen to your body without pushing yourself too far.
 Stick to eating rich, healthy food and blended meals to pile on the calories.
 Apply for a handicap placard so you can get prime parking spots and avoid walking long distances.
 Get the right gear, knowing which ones to get two of.

 On the emotional side, find other twin moms for support and reassurance.
 Prepare yourself mentally, especially with how people will respond to your news of twins.
 And finally, trust that everything will work out somehow.

 Having twins, no matter how shocked I was, certainly was the “better” news my doctor announced.
 Even if the journey to get there was far more different than I ever expected.

 - How to Handle Twins after a Singleton

 - Surprising Costs of Raising Twins You Never Knew

 - Finding it Hard to Raise Twins?
 You’re Not Alone.

-Don’t forget: Join my newsletter and download my Twin Registry Must-Haves and keep track of what you have and the items you still need to get.
-Grab it below—at no cost to you:
+Don’t forget: Join my newsletter and grab your Twin Registry Must-Haves below—at no cost to you: